Noirai/houdini-workflow-scripts/README.md

 # houdini-workflow-scripts

-Experimental scripts to acclerate Octane + Houdini + ZBrush + Substance workflow.
+Experimental scripts to acclerate or optimize Octane + Houdini + ZBrush + Substance workflow.

 Scripts are based on my own workflow / project scenarios and should not be considered as universal solution.